Questions & Answers About JDinteractive

 Do students apply through LSAC?

 Yes.
-JDinteractive students apply for admission using Law School Admission Council (LSAC) services.
+JDi students apply for admission using Law School Admission Council (LSAC) services.

 Do JDi course credits transfer to different law schools?

-Prospective students should understand that other law schools may not be permitted to accept transfer credits from JDinteractive courses.
-The College of Law operates JDinteractive with special permission from the American Bar Association (ABA), which accredits the College and other law schools.
-Pursuant to ABA accreditation standards, most law schools cannot allow students to earn more than (a) 10 credit hours in the first one-third of their legal education and (b) one-third of the total J.D. degree credits through distance education.
-It is only because we have received specific permission that the College of Law is able to exceed these limitations.
+Prospective students should understand that other law schools may not be permitted to accept transfer credits from JDi courses.
+The College of Law operates JDi with special permission from the American Bar Association (ABA), which accredits the College and other law schools.
+Pursuant to ABA accreditation standards, most law schools cannot allow students to earn more than 50% through distance education, unless a program is specifically approved for more.

 Can a law student from another law school transfer to the online program?